Greening the Post-COVID Recovery

 Hee Jae Lee

-Hee Jae Lee is a Communications Intern.
+Hee Jae Lee is a Communications Consultant.
 She supports knowledge product generation, multimedia project development, and portfolio management.
 She also supports outreach strategies to share KGGTF impact to broader public.

 Se Ra Yun

-Se Ra Yun is an Operations Intern.
+Se Ra Yun is an Operations Consultant.
 She supports the KGGTF’s flagship knowledge-sharing and capacity-building programs, missions for KGGTF-funded grants, and partnership engagement in the sector of green growth infrastructure.